 "I write entirely to find out what I'm thinking, what I'm looking at, what I see and what it means.
 What I want and what I fear." —Joan Didion

-LSWA offers a variety of writing courses that are taught in the residence hall, providing a shared and interactive learning experience with other LHSP students.
+LSWA offers a variety of writing courses that are taught in the residence hall, providing a shared and interactive learning experience with other LSWA students.
 Through a partnership with the Sweetland Center for Writing, writing faculty teach introductory writing and humanities courses; the small classes offer much student-faculty interaction.
 In addition, classes are enriched by various writing-related events and activities offered throughout the year.
-These include book clubs, author readings, spoken word poetry workshops, screenwriting seminars, Writers-Artists In Residence, and the Writing and Arts Journal.
+These include book clubs, author readings, spoken word poetry workshops, screenwriting seminars, Writers-Artists In Residence, and the Arts & Literary Journal.

 This course prepares students for college-level writing in all academic areas.
 LHSP 125 courses are special in that they integrate the arts into the curriculum.
 Each course is structured differently around different themes.
 Some instructors use traditional essays and assignments, but most offer a combination of fiction and creative non-fiction.
 Frequently instructors will encourage or require students to attend special events such as readings, lectures, art exhibit openings, writers' panels, and theatrical or musical performances.
 (Satisfies LSA First-Year Writing Requirement.)